neverset123/YWHome/_posts/2020-09-20-Python Pandas.md

 ### apply
 allows you to apply a function across an axis of a DataFrame or to a Series.
-xis allows you to define which axis the function is going to be applied to.
+axis allows you to define which axis the function is going to be applied to.
 If raw=False is passed then the row or column is passed to the apply function as a Series, if raw=True is passed then ndarray objects are passed to the function instead

         # pandas.DataFrame.apply